naluwan/restaurant_list/README.md

 # Features
 * Find your favorite restaurant
-* Search restaurant by name
+* Search restaurant by name or category
 * Show the search error
 * Show information of the restaurant
 * Click **_我的餐廳清單_** and back to home page
+* Creat new restaurant
+* Edit restaurant information
+* Delete restaurant information

 ![image](restaurant.png)